Jack Feldstein: Current work

 He also completed neon animations to various New York spoken-word poets including one of Walt Whitman's poems "Manahatta" performed by poet, George Wallace, the writer in residence at the Walt Whitman Birthplace, Huntington, New York.
 The "Manahatta" neon animation screened at the Angelika Film Center in New York City for two weeks and its European premiere was at the Zebra Poetry Film Festival in Berlin in October 2012.
 As part of Curate NYC 2013, an open artworks competition that received over 1900 submissions from New York-based artists, "Manahatta" was selected by Jan Seidler Ramirez, Chief Curator & Director of Collections, National September 11 Memorial & Museum in Lower Manhattan.
 It was on display at the newly refurbished Queens Museum of Art as part of the Arts Commons.
 "Manahatta" screened at the New York Transit Museum in Brooklyn in April 2014 as part of their Platform Series.
 Jack was series coordinator for The Subway Poetry Film series featuring six films by New York filmmakers interpreting six poems on the subject of the New York City Subway.
 Feldstein's neon animation contribution is to the poem "Subway Services" by Philip Dacey.
 The Subway Film Series premiered at the Queens World Film Festival, New York on 4 March 2012, and amongst many other venues and colleges around New York City.
 The Subway Film Series screened at the Queens Museum of Art for their "A Frame Apart 2" program.

-On 14 May 2011, a retrospective of Feldstein's neon animation films was screened as part of the Personal Cinema Series at Millennium Film Workshop in downtown Manhattan and subsequently at the Filmwax Film Series in Brooklyn, NY.

-During 2011, Jack was the art/film editor for "Unlikely Stories" an online US literary publication for poetry, film, art and essays.
+During 2011, Feldstein was the art/film editor for "Unlikely Stories" an online US literary publication for poetry, film, art and essays.

 For New York Fashion Week 2011, Feldstein co-directed with top New York designer, Norma Kamali, the 3D Fashion Film presenting the Norma Kamali Spring Collection 2012.
 The film was premiered at Lincoln Center, 14 September 2011.
 Included in the 3D film is Feldstein's first foray in 3D neon animation.
 It was nominated for "Best Online Fashion Video" at the 2012 New York Fashion Awards 2.0.
 Jack continues to work with Kamali on 3D Fashion films and various other projects.
 For New York Fashion Week Fall/Winter 2012, Feldstein helped Kamali create two 3D fashion films launching her collections.